Captain Harlock (manga): The Mazone

 The Mazone, the major villains of the original 1978 series, are a race of intelligent plant-based beings in female humanoid form, with a few taking male form.
 As the race is asexual, their apparent gender is superficial rather than functional.
 When a Mazone dies, its corpse spontaneously burns up until nothing is left but ashes.

+Queen Rafflesia (女王ラフレシア, Jo'ō Rafureshia) (Regina in English), voiced by Haruko Kitahama in Japanese, Barbara Goodson in English.